 - 4 mile(s) from Olive Garden, Bar/Lounge, American, Open for: lunch, dinner,

 - 4 mile(s) from Macaroni Gril, Bar/Lounge, American, Open for: lunch, dinner,

 - 5 mile(s) from Lady and Son's Restaurant, Bar/Lounge, American, Open for: lunch, dinner, nationally recognized, featured on The Food Channel

 - 5 mile(s) from River Street, Bar/Lounge, American, Open for: breakfast, lunch, dinner, and the many restaurants located in the Historic District

 BEST WESTERN Central Inn

-Enjoy your stay with us even more by checking out some of the most popular area points of interest and local area events happening in or near Savannah.
+Enjoy your stay with us even more by checking out some of the most popular area points of interest in or near Savannah.
 Chase the links to explore the local region even more.

 Alberta | British Columbia | Manitoba | New Brunswick | Nova Scotia | Ontario | Prince Edward Island | Quebec | Saskatchewan | Yukon | Caribbean